beyondobj/BeyondChat-Akash/CONTRIBUTING.md

 We appreciate your interest in contributing to our project.

-Before you get started, please read our guidelines for contrib
+Before you get started, please read our guidelines for contributing.

+## Types of Contributions

+We welcome the following types of contributions:

+- Bug fixes
+- New features
+- Documentation improvements
+- Code optimizations
+- Translations
+- Tests

+## Getti